 Resist the urge to put your business on "front street"!
 What you put out into the social universe is there to stay.
 Getting it back, or trying to delete it, is futile.
 So tweet, post, update, and pin wisely.
-Remember, your social profiles and online presence, now more than ever can impact your career, and thus your life.
+Remember, your social profiles and online presence, now more than ever can impact your career.